By Roger Cox, Editor

 Set of the campus of a 160-year-old college in central Massachusetts, Amherst is one of the oldest and best run of the nation's summer tennis camps.
 The formula is simple: rather than pay big bucks for posh accommodations and food, campers hole up in dormitories and eat in the dining hall, which means the largest part of their fees go to the tennis itself.
 At Amherst that means roughly five hours a day of well-oiled group instruction plus one or more private lessons and the option of as much additional play as you can handle.

 You may not be able to handle much.
 While not a boot camp, this is one of the more demanding programs, partly because of the sheer number of hours spent on court, partly because of the intensity of some of the drills.
 At the same time it is one of the most social.
-In a typical week, the camp may have 25 campers on a weekend, even more during midweek.
-There are also three "Singles Weeks" each summer, which get even more participants.
 Big tables in the dining hall foster easy camaraderie, tennis shorts or skirts and T-shirts are the uniform of the day, and there's some sort of tennis activity—typically a round robin—scheduled every night plus a weekend "Dorm party" and informal gathering at a local pub in town.

 On my last visit, campers ranged in age from late 20s to more than 60.
 Many had come alone or with friends, though so had numerous couples.

 Pro Shop: 413-542-3700